 They shall have the responsibility to write and sign off financial forms of the society.

-Additional Responsibilities

 Vice-President

 The Vice-President will support and deputise for the President, providing leadership and direction to the other Committee roles where required.

 They shall support the other Committee roles to delivery their remit and work to ensure all Members are engaging with the Society.